 A long-term component of our executive compensation program consists of stock option grants.
 The options generally permit the option holder to buy the number of shares of our Common Stock covered by the option (an "option exercise") at a price fixed at the time of grant.
-While we have historically granted stock options having an exercise price equal to the fair market value of our Common Stock on the date of grant and continued this practice in 2009, during 2004 and 2005, we issued stock options to our employees at a discount to the trading price of our common stock.
-It is our expectation that discounted stock option grants will occur, if at all, only on an isolated basis in the future where circumstances warrant.
+While we have historically granted stock options having an exercise price equal to the fair market value of our Common Stock on the date of grant and continued this practice in 2010, during 2004 and 2005, we issued stock options to our employees at a discount to the trading price of our common stock.
+It is our expectation that discounted stock options grants will occur, if at all, only on an isolated basis in the future where circumstances warrant.
 With respect to stock options grants having an exercise price equal to the market price of our Common Stock on the date of grant, such options generally gain value only to the extent our stock price exceeds the option exercise price during the life of the option.
 Generally, a portion of the options vest over a period of time if the option holder remains an employee and expire no later than 10 years after grant.
 Executives will generally be subject to limitations in selling the vested option stock due to securities law considerations, and therefore will have an incentive to increase shareholder value.
-In 2007 no option grants were made to our executive officers as the Compensation